Sokahr/OpenAI-Multi-Agent/chat_gpt/chat_gpt_Roadmap.md

   Summary of the Roadmap for the First Milestone:
 - Establishing a feedback mechanism for gathering user feedback during initial testing.
 - Tracking progress, setting specific timelines, and assigning responsibilities for each task.
-  Certainly!
-Based on the improvements and suggestions provided by the team members, here is the refined roadmap for the first milestone of OpenAI MAC:

 ### 1. Task 1: CLI Application Framework Development